-There are two problems in supported polythene structures, namely, a) erection of the framework, and b) securing the plastic to it.
+There are two problems in supported polythene structures:

+- a) Erection of the framework - b) Securing the plastic to it.

 An ideal shape of a structure to be covered with plastic film is semi-cylindrical.
-If the width of such a structure is not too great it can easily and cheaply be covered with a single sheet of wide, seamless polythene.
+If the width of such a structure is not too wide it can easily and cheaply be covered with a single sheet of wide seamless polythene.

-We can learn something from the cross-section of the most popular type of plastic greenhouse (tunnel greenhouse) in use in the U.K. at the present time.
+We can learn something from the cross-section of the most popular type of plastic greenhouse (tunnel greenhouse) in use in England at the present time.
 This is illustrated in Figures 2 and 3.